golotibza/golotibza/README.md

 ## 🚀 Current Project: LegalSafe SA

-I am currently building **LegalSafe SA**, a legal tech platform tailored for South African lawyers.
+I am currently working on building an app which i will call **LegalSafe SA**, a legal tech platform tailored for South African lawyers.

 ### 🎯 The Vision:
 - Prevent prescription of legal matters through smart deadline tracking